Ernestoc14/Ernestoc14/README.md

 👋 Hi, I’m Ernesto Crespo @Ernestoc14
 👀 I’m interested in learning new technologies and improve as developer!
-🌱 I’m currently learning Python, Javascript and React 💞️ I’m looking to collaborate on new projects to gain experience 📫 How to reach me: @ernie.codes on Instagram
+🌱 I’m currently learning Javascript and React
+💞️ I’m looking to collaborate on new projects to gain experience 📫 How to reach me: @ernie.codes on Instagram